Collecting customer contact details

 Read the privacy notice.

-Hospitality businesses that are serving customers on their premises – either indoors or in outdoor spaces such as beer gardens – will need to gather minimum contact details for all customers to support Test and Protect.
+Hospitality businesses that are serving people on their premises – either indoors or in outdoor spaces such as beer gardens – will need to gather minimum contact details from all visitors to support Test and Protect.
 This only applies to those being served on the premises, and not to activities such as take-away.

 Information to collect

 The following information should be collected by the venue, where possible:

 - the names of staff who work at the premises

 - a contact phone number for each member of staff

 - the dates and times that staff are at work

 For larger establishments, and where possible, it is also helpful to keep a record of what areas staff work in, e.g. what tables/sections they serve.